 3.1.3.3.
 Validation of individual test runs

 If a sound peak obviously out of character with the general sound pressure level is observed, the measurement shall be discarded.
 At least four measurements for each test condition shall be made on each side of the vehicle and for each gear ratio.
-Left and right side may be measured simultaneously or sequentially.
-The first four valid consecutive measurement results, within 2 dB(A), allowing for the deletion of non-valid results (see paragraph 2.1.), shall be used for the calculation of the final result for the given side of the vehicle.
+Left and right shall be measured simultaneously.
+The first four valid consecutive measurement results, within 2 dB(A), allowing for the deletion of non-valid results (see paragraph 2.1.), shall be used for the further calculations below.

 3.1.3.4.
 Calculation of results